 Crisp white walls are the perfect canvas for a walk-in closet, and a fresh, modern look has always been a part of Lapides's vision.
 "I find my personal style really also dictates the style in my home décor.
 I wanted a fresh and clean space where my clothes and accessories could really be the star," she says.
-When she was first brainstorming concepts before beginning the redesign, she actually considered going for a more boutique-style aesthetic that emphasized display.
-As gorgeous as it was, she decided that a functional, well-organized closet that also maximized space was her priority, as long as it also had a few décor accents.
+Stick to a neutral color palette to keep your closet feeling clean and functional.

 Ditch the Doors